 CORR Action Fund Grants

 The CORR Action Fund (CAF) grant program is established by the General Conference of The UMC for the empowerment of diversity, inclusion and racial justice work within and outside the Church.
 Rhems UMC in New Bern was one of seven United Methodist groups that received nearly $98,000 in grants in 2013.

 Mission Seed Funds

-Offered by the NC Annual Conference, Mission Seed Funds are designed to encourage and facilitate NCC United Methodist congregations in risk-taking ministry and radical hospitality.
+Offered by the NC Annual Conference, Mission Seed Funds are designed to encourage and facilitate NC Conference United Methodist congregations in risk-taking ministry and radical hospitality.
 These funds are designed to be supplemental and specific to new outreach programs that offer hands-on ministry and witness beyond the church walls.
-Funds may be used to support ministry throughout or beyond the geographical boundaries of the NCC, providing these programs are outreach ministries through local churches.
+Funds may be used to support ministry throughout or beyond the geographical boundaries of the NC Conference, providing these programs are outreach ministries through local churches.
 Program outcomes should be measurable and achievable, and ministry should demonstrate a plan for future sustainability.

 Peace with Justice Grants

-Offered by the General Board of Church and Society, this grant program is funded through the Peace with Justice Special Sunday offering of the United Methodist Church.
-This Special Sunday witnesses to God’s demands for a faithful, just, disarmed and secure world.
-Projects considered for funding will outline plans that respond to these demands.
-Peace with Justice grants are awarded in two cycles: spring (January 10 deadline) and fall (August 10 deadline).
+Offered by the General Board of Church and Society, this grant program is funded through the Peace with Justice Sunday special offering of the United Methodist Church.
+This Special Sunday “witnesses to God’s demands for a faithful, just, disarmed and secure world.”

 The NC Annual Conference offers funding to enable Pilgrimage participation by Hispanic/Latino youth.